Joe Biden says he’d leave US embassy in Jerusalem if elected

 “I’ve been a proud supporter of a secure, democratic Jewish state of Israel my entire life,” Biden said Tuesday.
 But, he added: “My administration will urge both sides to take steps to keep the prospect of a two-state solution alive.”

-Biden’s aides have explained his position before.
-But his remarks Wednesday were perhaps the most detailed explanation he has given himself since launching his campaign.
+Biden’s remarks Wednesday were among the most detailed explanations of the issue he has given during the 2020 campaign.

 Congress authorized the embassy move to Jerusalem in 1995 – with Biden voting for the measure as a Delaware senator – but a succession of presidents from both major parties delayed the shift, setting conditions as part of ongoing peace negotiations.